abadias618/AirPnP/README.txt

 	A profile user needs to be set up with payment type 	Option to have someone to pick you up and drop you up 	There should be a way to communicate (text box, chat) that the host and the customer can be in communication between themselves.
-	Save option for places that we have visited before *check out for rvnv app features, interface and stuff like that, bring some ideas from there First spring = On Monday 23th we are going to set up the back log and determine what needs to be accomplished.
+	Save option for places that we have visited before First spring = On Monday 23th we are going to set up the back log and determine what needs to be accomplished.
 For the moment we have decided to use Xamarin as a tool de develop the app